Water supply for washing machines and dishwashers

 If the machine is to be sited next to a sink or other existing plumbing installation, the supplies and waste can be branched to this relatively easily.
-Otherwise new pipe runs will need to be installed to the new location.
+Otherwise, new pipe runs will need to be installed in the new location.

 Connecting the water